 DIY UPCYCLING PROJECTS

-If you’re interested in more serious DIY upcycling projects, we’ve got you covered.
+We’ve got you covered if you’re interested in more serious DIY upcycling projects.
 Check out these potential ladder-upcycling projects or convert that old ladder to a chic towel rack with this great how-to guide.

-My personal favorite would be the various upcycling ideas one can implement with that old headboard you are very sentimental about.
-From towel racks to kitchen cabinets or welcome signs, your soon-to-be-discarded headboard can become a very important piece in your life once again.
+My favorite is the various upcycling ideas one can implement with that old headboard you are very sentimental about.
+From towel racks to kitchen cabinets or welcome signs, your soon-to-be-discarded headboard can become a critical piece in your life once again.

 WHAT RECYCLING MEANS